 What is PCI-DSS?

-Introduction The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards developed by the payment card industry to protect sensitive cardholder data from unauthorized access, use, and disclosure.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards developed by the payment card industry to protect sensitive cardholder data from unauthorized access, use, and disclosure.
 The standard outlines a set of security requirements and best practices that organizations that process or store payment card information must follow to ensure the confidentiality and integrity of the data.
 In this article, we will delve into the basics of PCI DSS and its requirements.

-Background of PCI DSS PCI DSS was developed in 2004 as a joint effort of the major payment card brands including Visa, Mastercard, American Express, Discover, and JCB International.
+The PCI DSS was developed in 2004 as a joint effort of the major payment card brands including Visa, Mastercard, American Express, Discover, and JCB International.
 The goal was to establish a single security standard for the industry that would help protect consumers and reduce the risk of data breaches.
 The first version of the standard was released in 2005, and it has since been updated several times to reflect changes in the payment industry and evolving security threats.

-Scope of PCI DSS PCI DSS applies to any organization that accepts, processes, or stores payment card data, including merchants, payment processors, financial institutions, and service providers.
+The PCI DSS applies to any organization that accepts, processes, or stores payment card data, including merchants, payment processors, financial institutions, and service providers.
 The standard is designed to protect sensitive cardholder data, which includes the cardholder's name, primary account number (PAN), card expiration date, and service code.
 It also applies to any system or network that processes or stores this data, including point-of-sale (POS) systems, e-commerce websites, and payment gateways.

-PCI DSS Requirements PCI DSS is organized into six high-level control objectives, which are further broken down into a set of 12 specific requirements.
+The PCI DSS is organized into six high-level control objectives, which are further broken down into a set of 12 specific requirements.
 These requirements cover a broad range of security measures, including:

 Build and Maintain a Secure Network